oliverweissl/NeuralDecoderToric3D/README.md

 ![4D Torus](torus.gif)

 This repository contains code for experiments using a Neural Decoder that works on 3D Toric codes.
+The corresponding paper to this codebase will soon be available and alink update here.

 - `models` contains various decoder models and sub-packages with additional components.